Cambodian Fish Amok Recipe – an Authentic Steamed Fish Curry in the Old Style

 Our Cambodian fish amok recipe isn’t a recipe for the watery fish amok style curry or sloppy fish amok you might have eaten in a Siem Reap tourist restaurant, which can be made in minutes in a wok.
 To make this authentic steamed fish curry from scratch, including pounding your own kroeung (curry paste) you will need to allow at least a couple of hours.

 If you are not a regular reader of this site, note that we have been researching Cambodian cuisine for several years, interviewing old cooks and digging deep into archaeological archives, and that this post contains original research.
 Don’t even think about hitting copy and paste as we will know that you have plagiarised.
 Consider contacting us for a quote, try the recipe or wait until our cookbook comes out.

 What is Cambodian Fish Amok – And What Is It Not

 Fish amok is beloved by Cambodians.
 So much so that it’s often called Cambodia’s national dish – despite the fact that Cambodians probably don’t eat it often themselves.
 This is a special occasion dish.
-When it’s made in the old style it’s rich and luxuriant and seems to incite feelings of nostalgia for an old way of life, even if it’s a life that many have never known.
+When it’s made in the authentic old style it’s rich and luxuriant and seems to incite feelings of nostalgia for an old way of life – even if it’s a life that many have never known.

-Fish amok is often compared to the Indonesian otak otak, which is actually more similar to the Cambodian street food snack called song vac or sang vak (also written as sangvak – ‘ang’ is pronounced as ‘ong’ in Khmer), a ground fish paste, wrapped in a banana leaf parcel and grilled over charcoal.
+Fish amok is sometimes compared to the Indonesian otak otak, which is actually more similar to the Cambodian street food snack called song vac or sang vak (also written as sangvak – ‘ang’ is pronounced as ‘ong’ in Khmer), a ground fish paste, wrapped in a banana leaf parcel and grilled over charcoal.